robinjmurphy/ruby-graphql-server-example/README.md

 > Here I'm using `jq` (`brew instal jq`) to get a pretty-printed JSON output

-The output of running the `curl` command will look something like:
+The output of the `curl` command will look like:

 ```json
 {